Ukraine

 • Instructions on the application for the SDP are published on the State Migration Service website, although these are not comprehensive.
 Further detailed information is provided by UNHCR and NGOs assisting stateless people in Ukraine.

 • The application must be made in writing in Ukrainian on a specific form in person at the State Migration Service (SMS).
 However, the form is simple, and the law obliges the SMS to complete the application upon request of the applicant if they are unable to do so themselves for reasons of literacy or disability.
-Moreover, in most of SMS departments, applications are filled in electronically by SMS officials and printed for applicants to sign.
-The SMS is obliged to provide free translation and interpretation if needed to submit the application, but this is rarely provided in practice due to the lack of interpreters and financial resourcing.

 • The law provides for flexibility in the documents that should be attached to the application and third parties may be questioned to confirm the applicant's statements.

 • There is an obligation in law for the SMS to consider the application, but the application may be rejected if the person holds a nationality or statelessness status in another State; if they do not hold any photo ID and refuse to submit consent for three third parties to confirm their statements; or if they refuse to provide biometric data.
+While it is not provided for in law, in practice, the SMS officials often request the applicants to collect and submit documents prior to submitting the application, such as consulate certificates, birth certificates, and documents confirming the place of residence.

 • NGOs that are UNHCR partners support applicants in the SDP.